ari-ahm/restful-otp/README.md

 | `DB_USER`                | The username for the database connection.                    | `postgres`                              |
 | `DB_PASSWORD`            | The password for the database connection.                    | `mysecretpassword`                      |
 | `DB_NAME`                | The name of the database to use.                             | `restful_otp_db`                        |

+## Technology Choices & Trade-offs

+### Why PostgreSQL?

+PostgreSQL was chosen for its optimal balance of reliability and simplicity for this application's needs.

+While an in-memory store like **Redis** would be technically faster, the primary performance bottleneck in an OTP system is always the external SMS network call, which can take several seconds.
+The 1-2 milliseconds saved by using Redis would be imperceptible to the end-user.

+In exchange for this negligible performance gain, using Redis would introduce significant architectural complexity, requiring the management of two separate databases.

+Therefore, PostgreSQL is the more robust and maintainable choice, providing world-class data integrity (ACID compliance) with more than sufficient performance for this workload.